-Installing systems such as engineering controls that allow remote monitoring and control of equipment - or guards such as gates and inspection doors that obstruct access - greatly reduce exposure, but again, do not remove the hazard.
+About half-way up the hierarchy, installing systems such as engineering controls that allow remote monitoring and control of equipment - or guards such as gates and inspection doors that obstruct access - greatly reduce exposure.
+But again, they do not remove the hazard.

-Using the Substitute method replaces something that produces a hazard with a piece of equipment or change in material that eliminates the hazard.
+One more level up, using the substitute method replaces something that produces a hazard with a piece of equipment or change in material that eliminates the hazard.
 For example, manual clearing of a clogged hopper could be replaced by installing remotely triggered air cannons.

-Examples of Eliminate by Design are longer, taller and tightly sealed loading chutes to control dust and spillage or heavy-duty primary and secondary cleaners to minimize carryback.
+Finally, examples of 'eliminate by design' are longer, taller and tightly sealed loading chutes to control dust and spillage or heavy-duty primary and secondary cleaners to minimize carryback.
 By using hazard identification and risk-assessment methods early in the design process, engineers can create the safest, most efficient system for the space, budget and application.